PhilSad/stable-diffusion-infinite-outpainting-video/README.md

 ```

 # Usage
-BASE_IMAGE_DIR and BASE_VIDEO_DIR should be in their full path form.
+BASE_IMAGE_DIR, BASE_VIDEO_DIR and SD_IMAGE_DIR should be in their full path form.

+* BASE_IMAGE_DIR is the folder where the upscaled images are stored
+* SD_IMAGE_DIR is the folder where 512x512 images are stored
+* BASE_VIDEO_DIR is the folder where the video clips and concatenated full video are stored

 ```bash
 # generate bases images for the video (Need GPU)